- Posted by Snapclarity

 How does distressing news affect our mental health?

-Though we want to be connected and plugged into the latest COVID-19 updates, it can be hard to stay informed without the experience taxing our nervous system and causing stress when so many of these things feel beyond our control.
+Though we want to stay connected and plugged into the latest global pandemic, political and conflict updates, it can be hard to stay informed without the experience taxing our nervous system and causing stress when so many of these things feel beyond our control.
 This is closely linked to what scientists call the ‘negativity bias’.
 Humans are hardwired to seek out and remember bad news.
 We have evolved to naturally look for the negative to help us respond to signals and potential threats in order to avoid danger.

 Studies have also shown that when we learn of bad news, our worry goes further than the content of the news story itself.
 Research into the psychological effects of television bulletins revealed that negative news coverage causes us to worry about issues in our own lives.
 Therefore it’s essential to build mental well-being practices and habits that protect us from any cumulative stress and anxiety that we may face.